brg8/opl/README.md

 ```
 I try to keep the tests up to date, so take a look in there for more examples.

-Please send comments, suggestions, bugs, complaints, party invites to bgodlove88 at gmail.com.
+Please send comments, suggestions, bugs, complaints to bgodlove88 at gmail.com.

-A quick view at some examples of functionality:
+A quick view at functionality:

 ## Summation and Forall constraints:
 ```